Niyants101/randomness-analysis/README.md

 ## Statistical Tests Used

-This project uses three main tests:
+This project uses three main tests.

 ### Frequency Test

 This test checks whether the number of 0s and 1s are close to equal.

-A perfectly balanced 10,000 bit sample would have about 5,000 zeros and 5,000 ones.
+A balanced 10,000 bit sample should have about 5,000 zeros and 5,000 ones.

 ### Runs Test

 This test checks whether the sequence switches between 0s and 1s in a way that looks random.

-For example, a sequence with too many repeated values or too many changes may look less random.
+A sequence with too many repeated values or too many changes may be less random.

 ### Serial Correlation